sorrellcowen/university_projects/README.md

 # university_projects
 A repository of coding and other files I have used during my time of study, associated with different projects I have completed.
 -----
-The majority of coding for many data activites and projects was carried out using R.
+The majority of coding for the modules and projects was carried out using R.
 -----
 Most projects have self-explanatory titles.